apache/cloudstack-documentation/source/adminguide/virtual_machines/unmanage_vms.rst

 - Clean up virtual machine volumes in the CloudStack database

-- Clean up virtual machine snapshots in the CloudStack database (if any) · Revoke host access to any managed volumes attached to the VM
+- Clean up virtual machine snapshots in the CloudStack database (if any)
+- Revoke host access to any managed volumes attached to the VM (applicable to managed storage only)

 - Clean up the virtual machine from the following: